-Wanna Learn More Freezing Tips?
+Wanna Learn More Freezer Cooking Tips?

 How To Freeze Tortillas

-I really didn’t want to include this as an option because it is definitely not cost-effective but nonetheless, it is an option.
+I really didn’t want to include this as an option because it is definitely not cost-effective, but nonetheless, it is an option.

-Pro Tip: Rather than spend the extra money on the parchment or wax paper, I would store your tortillas in the fridge as soon as you bring them home rather than in the pantry.
+Pro Tip: Rather than spending the extra money on parchment or wax paper, I would store your tortillas in the fridge as soon as you bring them home rather than in the pantry.
 Doing so will extend the shelf-life by a week or so.
 If you’re tossing them into the fridge in their original packaging, be sure you don’t have any strong-smelling foods like garlic or onions in your fridge!

 Freshly made corn and flour tortillas are delicious, soft, and devoid of preservatives found in many commercially bought tortillas.
 So, they go bad a lot faster.
 The good news is you can freeze freshly made tortillas the same way you freeze commercially made ones: in a zip-top freezer bag.

-Note: you can also freeze uncooked corn tortillas so all you have to do is thaw and cook whenever you need them.
+Note: You can also freeze uncooked corn tortillas, so all you have to do is thaw and cook whenever you need them.

-How Do You Thaw Tortillas?
+How Do You Defrost Tortillas?